CiscoSystems/nova-solver-scheduler/README.md

       cp -r nova-solver-scheduler/nova $NOVA_PARENT_DIR
       ```
       (replace the $NOVA_PARENT_DIR with actual directory name. eg. /usr/local/lib/python2.7/site-packages/)
       This will add solver-scheduler codes to existing nova directory.
-The files in nova-solver-scheduler/nova do not overlap with existing nova files, therefore nothing should be overriden.
+The files in nova-solver-scheduler/nova do not overlap with existing nova files, therefore nothing should be overridden.
 We list below the files and directories to be copied, just in case.

     - Update the nova configuration file (e.g. /etc/nova/nova.conf) with the minimum option below.
 If the option already exists, modify its value, otherwise add it to the config file.
 Check the "Configurations" section below for a full configuration guide.
       ```